datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Nevertheless, copying files with :command:`datalad copy-file` is easier and safer than moving them with standard Unix commands, especially so for annexed files.
-A more detailed introduction to :command:`datalad copy-file` and a concrete usecase can currently be found in :ref:`copyfile`.
+A more detailed introduction to :command:`datalad copy-file` and a concrete usecase can be found in the online version of the handbook.

 Let's clean up: